apigee/apigeetool-node/README.md

 ## <a name="deploynodeapp"></a>deploynodeapp

 Deploys a Node.js app to Apigee Edge as an API proxy.
 With your Node.js app deployed to Edge, you can take advantage of Edge features like security, quotas, caching, analytics, trace tool, and more.

 #### Examples

 Deploys a Node.js app to Apigee Edge.

     apigeetool deploynodeapp -u sdoe@apigee.com -p password -o sdoe -e test -n 'Test Node App 2' -d . -m app.js -b /node2

 Deploys a Node.js app to both the default (HTTP) and secure (HTTPS) virtual hosts.

     apigeetool deploynodeapp -u sdoe@apigee.com -p password -o sdoe -e test -n 'Test Node App 2' -d . -m app.js -b /node2 -v default,secure

 #### Required parameters

+The following parameters are required.
+However, if any are left unspecified on the command line, and if apigeetool is running in an interactive shell, then apigeetool will prompt for them.

+For example, if you do not specify a password using "-p", apigeetool will prompt for the password on the command line.

 `--username  -u`
 (required) Your Apigee account username.